warthog37/tilted-gryphons.github.io/pages/raider-expectations.md

 ### Attendance
 We require you to maintain 75% [attendance](https://docs.google.com/spreadsheets/d/177cdGkRlzIuB7uNDkvu6BLzvX5bJ78070ZargMugxVo/edit#gid=0).
 We recognise that real life happens and that sometimes you won’t be able to make a raid.
-It isn’t a big deal, just sign up with the absent role **_and_** send your Class Lead, Rothana, or Kanute a quick direct message on Discord to let them know the basics of what’s up.
+It isn’t a big deal, just sign up with the absent role **_and_** post in the Absent channel in Discord.
 (Roth and Kanute do the attendance sheet.)

 This is a courtesy that we do expect you to extend to the officers who are volunteering a lot of their time to keep the guild running so that we can all raid.
 Give us information to work with, and don't leave 39 other people wondering if you're okay.